-- Web content accessibility and document production is improving, however the number of documents available in alternative formats could increase, e.g., Easy Read, large print, Word only and accessible PDF - Engagement activities and communication processes have improved; however the continued use of interpreters and captions is vital. - Event planning and delivery has improved, resulting in more inclusive events. - Programs like Count Us In highlight staff disability considerations in service delivery. - A commitment to increasing disability awareness training is evident. - Co-design with stakeholders on key projects. - Services like the Library Home Delivery service and the Bin Assistance program offered by Waste Services require increased promotion. - A strong past focus has been on physical access considerations.
-A better understanding of the diversity of disabilities can make systems and processes more inclusive, supporting those with hidden disabilities.
+Web content accessibility and document production is improving, however the number of documents available in alternative formats could increase, e.g., Easy Read, large print, Word only and accessible PDF

+Engagement activities and communication processes have improved; however the continued use of interpreters and captions is vital

+Event planning and delivery has improved, resulting in more inclusive events

+Programs like Count Us In highlight staff disability considerations in service delivery

+A commitment to increasing disability awareness training is evident

+Co-design with stakeholders on key projects

+Services like the Library Home Delivery service and the Bin Assistance program offered by Waste Services require increased promotion

+A strong past focus has been on physical access considerations.
+A better understanding of the diversity of disabilities can make systems and processes more inclusive, supporting those with invisible disabilities.

 CN will continue to actively engage with people with disabilities, their families, carers and significant others to enhance access to mainstream services.
 We will also work with peak bodies and advocates to better understand how we can improve.
-Our actions on page 32 outline next steps.
+Our actions on page 40 outline next steps.

-Progress Example Community Outcome Accessible Content/Website Accessibility The DIAP is produced in multiple formats including CN distributes a high volume of collateral every year, Easy Read, Word only and as well as documents and forms that assist us and accessible PDF.
-Other the community in the delivery of services.
+Accessible Content/Website Accessibility

+CN distributes a high volume of collateral every year, as well as documents and forms that assist us and the community in the delivery of services.
 Whether it is information about what's on in Newcastle, community engagement that is underway, new building projects, or media releases, our communications are legally required to be provided in an inclusive way, available in alternative formats for people with disabilities.